calyco-yale/calyco/README.md

 <img width="316" alt="Screen Shot 2021-05-02 at 9 57 35 PM" src="https://user-images.githubusercontent.com/45299876/116835656-694a0b80-ab91-11eb-96db-260127b13fad.png">

 From the landing page, you can either create an account or log in if you already have one!
-An email authentication service implemented using AWS will send you a verification email.
+An email authentication service implemented using the AWS Auth API will send you a verification email.
+If you forget your password, you can also have the API send you a an email to retrieve or create a new password.

 ### News Feed